EthereumCommunityFund/JobPostings/EthereumCommunityFund/OperationalGrantManager.md

 - A team player, able to collaborate with a diverse group of stakeholders
 - Passionate about blockchain and Ethereum technology
 - Have a good understanding of the critical challenges in the current Ethereum ecosystem
-- Deep involvement and wide network in the developer community
+- Deep involvement and wide network in the Ethereum developer community

 ## compensation